 - In 1957, the Chippewa Herald reported that the WBA consisted of over 160 teams in 20 leagues.
 In 2018, there were 61 teams in six leagues.

-- There have been 61 players/officials who have been associated with professional baseball before or after before part of the league.
+- As of 2019, 63 players/officials who have been associated with professional baseball before or after before part of the league.

 - The longest league winning streak is 28 games set by the Cadott Red Sox from the 1981 to the 1983 season.